Triumphal arches have been built all around the world for a wide variety of purposes.

 7. A quote from the Organic Act of 1872 is inscribed on it

 If you look closely above the archway you can see a quote being inscribed into it.
 This quote reads “For The Benefit And Enjoyment Of The People.”

 This quote was taken literally from the organic act signed in 1872 which established the Yellowstone National Park.

 8. The arch features two wooden doors and is flanked by walls

-The structure itself consists of 2 towers which have itself wooden doors which allow people to pass trough.
-Just above the doors there are two additional quotes.
+The structure itself consists of 2 towers that have itself wooden doors which allow people to pass through.
+Just above the doors, there are two additional quotes.
 The left one reads “Yellowstone National Park” and the right one reads “Created by Act of Congress, March 1, 1872.”